JonDWesley/child-enrollment/README.md

 ### Build process:
 Run "npx babel script.js --watch --out-file ./dist/main-compiled.js" to create the build, zip the entire /dist folder and upload to Adobe Connect.

+###.
+Production Mode:
+replace the development CDN with the production one